kdelimpasis/Image-2x-zooming-kernels/README.md

    - _Proposed __Hermite__ interpolation_
 This is a mathematically demanding method that interpolates images using up to 2nd order image derivatives along each axis.
 The mathematical foundations can be found in [1].
 To accelerate the application of the method, we constructed the Hermite kernels for 2x image zooming, as it is explained in [2].
 This implemetation uses 5x5 kernels and all 9 combinations of image partial derivatives up to 2nd degree.

+The required 2x zoom kernels for all methods have been pre-calculated and stored in 2 .mat files.

 ## Examples
 The main function is `image2D_zoom_final_fun`, which accepts 2 input arguments: an NxN 2D image (single or double) and a binary vector of 11 elements, corresponding to the interpolation methods to be applied.
 If the ith element if 1 then the corresponding method will be applied.
 The indexing of the available methods is given below.
 1. Hermite